csmc-vaneykjlab/qcactus/README.md

 - Export an example PDF report of derived QC information

 ## License
 This software falls under the MIT license.
-The 'QCactus' name is trademark of Cedars-Sinai and the cactus logo is copyright of Zachary Dwight (both requiring permission for use).
+The 'QCactus' name is trademark of Cedars-Sinai and the cactus logo is copyright of Zachary L. Dwight.

 ## About Us
 Cedars-Sinai Precision Biomarker Laboratories (PBL) provides complete proteomics solutions across biomarker discovery, validation and CAP/CLIA-certified laboratory testing capabilities.
 Our customized workflows allow for the quick translation from protein discovery to clinically validated targeted panels.